12 Études dans tous les tons mineurs, op.39 & Other Piano Works

 This posting briefly summarizes my encounters with a not-so-well known composer, Charles-Valentin Alkan (1813 – 1888), whose 200th birthday was on November 30th, last year.
 Alkan was an interesting, though somewhat obscure figure: the commenter in the booklet to the last CD below, Jeremy Nicholas, claims “He was one of the greatest composer-pianists in history.
 He had a voice as original and individual as Chopin and Liszt, and a keyboard technique that even Liszt admitted was the greatest he had even known.”
 (The information in following biographical notes is adapted from the same text / booklet.)

-Alkan was a contemporary, friend and colleague of Chopin and Liszt — he was born in Paris and temporarily lived in the neighborhood of people such as Kalkbrenner, Dumas (fils), Frédéric Chopin and George Sand; he had considerable success initially, enjoying a reputation as one of the leading piano virtuosos (along with Chopin and Liszt) — but a series of (personal / private) events led him to retract from public life from 1838 to 1844; he did return to the stage — for a mere three concerts.
+Alkan was a contemporary, friend and colleague of Chopin and Liszt — he was born in Paris and temporarily lived in the neighborhood of people such as Kalkbrenner, Dumas (fils), Frédéric Chopin and George Sand; he had considerable success initially, enjoying a reputation as one of the leading piano virtuosos (along with Chopin and Liszt) — but a series of (personal / private) events led him to retract from public life from 1838 to 1844; he did eventually return to the stage — for a mere three concerts.

 Retracting from the Public